equeumco/equeum-graphql-server/README.md

 All the errors thrown inside resolvers are returned to user.
 Currently way too detailed error information is sent back.
 Error handling is a subject to be upgraded heavily in a near future.

+Here are exported error classes you can use in your code for standard error responses.

+### NotAnOwnerError

+Error to be thrown when the uswer is not an owner of the entity he is trying to access or change.

 ## Documentation

 Class and type reference can be found under [/docs](./docs)